 There is a story in the Old Testament of a woman who was an expert at dealing with angry people.
-Abigail is described in 1 Samuel 25 as beautiful, approachable and intelligent.
+Abigail is described in 1 Samuel as beautiful, approachable and intelligent.
 On the other hand, her wealthy husband, Nabal, was an angry, mean, wicked man.
+Nabal was a descendant of Caleb, whose name means ‘dog.’
+Nabal’s own name means ‘fool’ so we begin to get an idea of his character.

 In the times of arranged marriages, often the best women were taken by wealthy, but not always good, men.
 It’s interesting that the same kind of mismatched marriages often happen today, when we marry by choice.

 When Nabal’s servants heard of David’s plan, they ran first to Abigail, probably having watched her repair her husband’s blunders before.
-Abigail took immediate action and went out to meet David with gifts and persuasion.
-Humbly, she reminded him of his great destiny and the burden of needless bloodshed.
-This godly woman was respectful and straight-forward in her approach and won his favor without making use of her beauty and feminine charms.
+Abigail took immediate action and went out to meet David with gifts of food and persuasion.
+Undeterred by the army armed for attack, she humbly, reminded David of his great destiny and what a burden it would be to shed blood needlessly.
+This godly woman was respectful and straight-forward in her approach and she won David's favor without making use of her beauty and feminine charms.

-After having single-handedly turned back an avenging army, Abigail returned to find her husband blissfully unaware and very drunk.
+After having single-handedly turned back an avenging army, Abigail returned home to find her husband blissfully unaware and very drunk.
 I’m sure she was the one to become angry this time, but she calmly waited until morning to tell a sober Nabal what had almost become of him.
-The shock must have been too much for him, because in 1 Samuel 25:38 it says "his heart became like stone." and he died ten days later.
+The shock must have been too much for him, because he suffered a heart attack and ten days later he died.

 Abigail knew that